Borino: Karabulak-Borino

 In 1396 AD the Rhodopes, like all of Bulgaria, fell under the Turkish rule.
 From this period, in the Jumaya Duzu region near Borino, there is a medieval necropolis (graveyard) where the first graves are Christian and later graves are Muslim.
 Most of Bulgaria was freed from the Ottoman Empire in 1878, however according to the Bulgarian-Turkish agreement of 1886 Borino remained in the Turkish Empire.
 After the Balkan Wars, in 1912 Borino was finally returned to Bulgaria according to the Treaty of Bucharest (1913).

 Until 1934, Borino carried the name Karabulak (kara bulak – translated from Turkish which means the "black fountain").
-She arrived in the territory of Borino together with her four sons from the nearby village of Gjovren.
+She arrived in the territory of Borino together with her four sons from the nearby village of Gyovren.
 Here the brothers started their families in four different places in the valley, thereby creating the four neighborhoods of the village.
 Unfortunately for the time period before 1934 there are no preserved written records for the naming, development, and history of the village.
 A large part of this information has been verbally passed down through the generations and preserved in local folklore and culture.

 Modern history

 In Borino until 1930 the population was exclusively Turkish.
 After 1930 Bulgarians began to settle in Borino from villages near Smolyan – Sokolovtsi, Gela, Solishta, Stoikite, and others.
 They bought land from local Turkish families who were emigrating to Turkey.
 Here they found better conditions for sheep raising and were nearer to their lands on the Aegean Sea (The White Sea, or Бяло море, in Bulgarian) in present-day Greece.

 After 1945 the village continued to develop with the major priority being infrastructure and social-health structures – school, lyceum, and a new road to the village.
 In 1960 the village was supplied with electricity.

-One of the black spots in the most recent history of Borino is, as it was called by the government, the “Regeneration Process,” which began in December 1975 and continued until the beginning of 1990.
-This process is associated with the forcing of the Turkish and Bulgarian-Muslim minority in Bulgaria to change their names (both first names and family names) to "Bulgarian" names.
-In spite of the efforts to violently divide the ethnic groups, toleration as a whole remains.
+A controversial event in the most recent history of Borino is, as it was called by the government, the “Regeneration Process,” which began in December 1975 and continued until the beginning of 1990.
+This process is associated with the forcing of the Turkish and Bulgarian-Muslim minority in Bulgaria to change their names (both first names and family names) to Bulgarian names.